Alwaz/DataGrid/README.md

 ```

-## Support for displaying Charts
+## Support for rendering Charts

 You can configure columns to visualize data in Chart form.

-To specify what column should display chart you can provide the following propertise to column objects.
+To specify what column should display the chart, you can provide the following properties to the column config.

-* `displayChart` (boolean): Set it to true to render chart for this column.
+* `displayChart` (boolean): Set it to true to render the chart for this column.
 * `chartType` (string): Specify the type of chart.
 Supported types are (bar, line, pie)
-* `chartlabelKey` (string): Specify the column name to display on x-axis in chart.
+* `chartlabelKey` (string): Specify the column name to display on x-axis of chart.

 #### Example
-This example will render Bar Chart with Age column on y-axis and address on x-axis.
+This example will render a Bar Chart with Age column on y-axis and address on the x-axis.
 ```javascript
 const columns: IColumnConfig[] = [
   {